b5r/cuddle-android/README.md

 ## Release Notes

-Check out the [Release Notes](https://github.com/thundernest/k-9/wiki/ReleaseNotes) to find out what changed in each version of K-9 Mail.
+Check out the [Release Notes](https://github.com/thundernest/k-9/wiki/ReleaseNotes) to find out what changed in each version of Cuddle Mail.

 ## Need Help?